nhquyetdev/Discord-Quest-Completion/README.md

 ## What is this?
 This tool is an executed file for people who don't know anything about codes.
-It helps you finish discord quests or show everyone that you are playing that game. o client modification.
+It helps you finish discord quests or show everyone that you are playing that game.
+No client modification.
 No code injection.
 No suspicious network traffic

 ## How to use?
 ### Press Accept Game Quests